ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

     * 6.2.7 A write operation is executed on a transfer element that cannot be written
       * 6.2.7.1 Check with TransferElement::isWriteable() or TransferElement::isReadOnly()
       * 6.2.7.2 Thrown in doPreWrite()
+  * 6.3 The information mentioned in 6.2 which determines whether a ChimeraTK::logic_error is thrown is considered to be constant under normal circumstances.
+Only when open() is called (either for the first time or to recover form a ChimeraTK::runtime_error) the information might change and applications are expected to check it again.
+    * \anchor transferElement_C_6_3_1 6.3.1 If a device is changing this information on its own (e.g. makes a register read-only which was readable before), and the application hence performes an operation which is no longer possible, a ChimeraTK::runtime_error must be thrown (unexpected behaviour of the device). \ref transferElement_comment_C_6_3_1 "(*)"
-  * 6.3 Two remarks about how to follow these rules:
+  * 6.4 Two remarks about how to follow these rules:
-    * 6.3.1 If there is an error in the map file and the backend does not want to fail on this in backend creation, the register must be hidden from the catalogue.
+    * 6.4.1 If there is an error in the map file and the backend does not want to fail on this in backend creation, the register must be hidden from the catalogue.
-    * 6.3.2 isReadable(), isWriteable() and isReadOnly() might have to check for the existance of the register from a running backend (in case there is no map file).
+    * 6.4.2 isReadable(), isWriteable() and isReadOnly() might have to check for the existance of the register from a running backend (in case there is no map file).
 This implies that these calls may throw ChimeraTK::logic_error and ChimeraTK::runtime_error exceptions.

 ### (*) Comments ###
 * 5.3 If there is no map file or such, the information about the target data types must be deretmined from the device.
 This cannot be done in the constructor if the backend is still closed.
 In this case the overflow check can happen at runtime and result in a boost::numeric::bad_numeric_cast.